Swift-PM/Swift.PM-Data/README.md

 # Swift.PM-Data
-The list of packages displayed on Swift.PM
+This is a list of packages for the Swift.PM registry.
+This data is rendered by Swift.PM-Bot and posted to Swift.PM-Site.